okgourmet.com Home of Steve's Restaurant Reviews

 What caught my attention at Abel's, though, was the number of Spanish speaking people who go there (actually the restaurant was there for a number of years before I knew about it, and other people were kind enough to tell me about it).
 Naturally I think having this type of clientele is a good thing, as was confirmed when I tried the food.

 The caveat with Abel's is that although I think the traditional Mexican menu is very good, this does not always apply to the regular menu.
 The traditional menu is posted on the wall and is available as a small menu that goes along with the larger menu given to customers upon being seated.
 There are a few traditional Mexican items on the regular menu, but a large part of it is Tex-Mex (and many times I think not very good Tex-Mex).
-Anyone who arrives before 9:00 p.m. (after which only the Mexican menu is available) is charged for the "set-ups" including chips, queso, salsa, and sopapilla.
-After several visits I have never enjoyed these items as much as at Mexican restaurants in El Paso (except that the spicy salsa is very good), and I particularly think the chips should be better than I have found them to be.
-Since customers have to "pay" for the chips and other items whether they eat them or not (through higher prices on the regular menu), I think this is a negative for going to Abel's.
+Anyone who arrives before 9:00 p.m. (after which only the Mexican menu is available) is charged for the "set-ups" including chips, cheese sauce, salsa, and sopapilla.
+After several visits I have never enjoyed these items as much as at Mexican restaurants in El Paso (except that the spicy salsa is very good).
+I will say, though, that the chips improved quite a bit around 2012, the sopapillas are among the best in Oklahoma City, and I always end up taking the leftover spicy salsa home (and so far this is the best take-home salsa I have found in the city).
+Thus I have learned to appreciate and enjoy the setups even though these are not the same ones I would get in El Paso.

 The "Mexican" menu offers tacos, burritos, gorditas, and quesadillas which come with special salsas, guacamole, and garnishes of vegetables.
-This is the only menu available after 9:00 p.m., and items come at a reduced price because the set-ups are not served.
 The items I consider to be authentic from the regular menu are usually served with rice and beans or some type of side dish, and as far as I can tell there is no way to distinguish these items from the Tex-Mex ones without asking the server or having past experience with them.
 I have been pleased with both types of "authentic" food, and it is only the Tex-Mex menu that I have found to be disappointing.

 Gorditas